CSC4790-Fall2020-Org/senior-project-hdc-rahul-thapa/README.md

-# Differential Testing in Hyperdimensional Computing Paradigm Codebase
+# Differential Testing in Hyperdimensional Computing Paradigm

 **Note: If you find my work useful, please use the approproiate citations as below.**